komoju/komoju-datadog/README.md

 }
 ```

-Certain span tags have special semantic meaning in DataDog:
+Certain span tags have special semantic meaning in Datadog:

-- `operation` will be mapped to the operation name in DataDog, defaulting to
+- `operation` will be mapped to the operation name in Datadog, defaulting to
   the span name otherwise
-- `resource` will be mapped to the resource name in DataDog
+- `resource` will be mapped to the resource name in Datadog

 #### Errors

-Errors can be rendered in DataDog by including the following tags:
+Errors can be rendered in Datadog by including the following tags:

 - `error.type`
 - `error.msg`